 Bail Bondsman Make Strict Agreements With clients

-On the other hand, these bond agents have agreements with insurance companies, banks and other credit provider institutions.
-Due to these agreements with banks, bondsman is able to deposit cash or property with the court even during the off timings of these financial institutions.
+On the other hand, these bond agents have agreements with insurance companies, banks, and other credit provider institutions.
+Due to these agreements with banks, the bondsman is able to deposit cash or property with the court even during the off timings of these financial institutions.

 How Does Bail Bond Work?

 Hire bail bond agent.
-When contacting bail agent, he will ask for certain information.
+When contacting the bail agent, he will ask for certain information.
 Give him as much information as possible so that he can arrange bail money.